 How to heal from parentification trauma

-If you are experiencing this problem or trying to heal from this childhood trauma, please seek professional help as soon as possible.
+If you find it difficult to deal with this attachment trauma on your own, seek professional help as soon as possible.
 There is nothing shameful about getting help.
 Those who are brave enough to acknowledge the problem will more likely receive the proper help.